 This system, also called the single stack system, combines the soil and waste pipes.
 Each sanitary and waste appliance is connected to a single pipe, one above the other in a stack.
 The pipe used is generally larger than in the two-pipe system, helping to avoid pressure fluctuations that might cause the traps to lose their seal.
 The use of a straight stack, that is, without bends above ground level, ensures a controlled flow of soil and waste, allowing air to move freely in the pipe.
 Lengths of waste pipes from appliances to the stack are limited to approximately two metres (6ft).
-Beyond this distance, the trap to the sanitary appliance is fitted with a pipe.
+Beyond this distance, the trap to the sanitary appliance is fitted with a separate vent pipe known as an anti-siphon pipe.